aws-samples/unishop-monolith-to-microservices/README.md

 <br>

    ```
-So, what happened here, we’ve deployed a legacy up by lifting and shifting it to the cloud using
+So, what happened here, we’ve deployed a legacy application to the cloud using CloudFormation
-CloudFormation.
-Next, we’ve fronted the legacy application with API gateway which to enable
+(the app can be an on premises one).
+Next, we’ve fronted the legacy application with API gateway to enable seamless
 switchover between implementations and redirecting requests to different microservices.
 Lastly,
 we’ve implemented a new microservice which breaks the legacy monolith to small chunks and
 redirected requests to the new service. et voila, strangler pattern in action.
 Now, let’s do